 From the very beginning of your startup journey, you'll be collecting a lot of customer data.
 From prospect lists to customer preferences and upselling opportunities, the information that you receive from your customer is priceless.
 That's why you need a great CRM solution like Salesforce or similar.

 Having a robust CRM process gives you a 360-degree view of your customer at all times.
 This can not only help you in marketing to them, but can actually shape the features and enhancements of your product as the CRM allows you to listen to your customers as well.

 Our client Eleven James is utilizing Salesforce to take the luxury watch industry to a whole new level.
-Through a highly-customized membership program, the company allows customers to “test drive” different watch models before purchasing to determine which one is – literally – the right fit.
+Through a highly customized membership program, the company allows customers to "test drive" different watch models before purchasing to determine which one is – literally – the right fit.
 By paying close attention to the data collected by Salesforce at all customer touch points, Eleven James is able to offer their client base the utmost in personalized customer service.

-According to the SVB 2018 Startup Outlook US Report, the toughest issue that startups face is finding the right talent.
+The toughest issue that startups face is finding the right talent.
 With so many great startups competing for talent, it can be an extremely time-consuming and revenue-draining process to hire (and keep) good employees.

 When Convene came to us, they were looking to build a senior-level engineering team to help them develop both web and mobile solutions.
 We were able to provide them with the perfect developers and have been able to scale the team up to 10 engineers at the customer's request.

 This type of ability to scale up or down when needed is one of the key advantages when it comes to working with an outsourced team.
-And it’s quite cost effective too.
+And it’s quite cost-effective too.